DanDeller/loopin/README.md

 # loopin
-Just a quick way to go over all elements you select.
+Just a quick way to go over a set of elements.